sjackson-DS25/sjackson-DS25/README.md

 - Find me at: https://www.linkedin.com/in/sonya-jackson-6689b68/

-- Fun fact: I have crossed both the Artic and Antartic circles ❄🌊
+- Fun fact: I have crossed both the Arctic and Antarctic circles ❄🌊